 Handmade kitchen knives vs. stamped kitchen knives

-Although these differently manufactured knives look alike without any design elements added, it’s pretty easy to differentiate a handmade knife from a stamped knife.
-Here are key attributes of both that can help you distinguish between stamped and handmade knives.
+Although handmade and stamped kitchen knives look alike without any design elements added, it’s pretty easy to differentiate a handmade knife from a stamped knife.
+Here are key attributes of both.

 Stamped kitchen knife characteristics